sst/sst/www/docs/start/remix.md

 }
 ```

 And that's it.
-We have a simple Next.js app that uploads files to S3 and runs a cron job to delete them!
+We have a simple Remix app that uploads files to S3 and runs a cron job to delete them!

 ---